+- b.
+Verify the accuracy of the condition tag affixed to the repair cycle asset (see Table 3-1 and Table 3-2). - c.
+Obtain the LRS representative's signature on a Local product (logbook, customer copy of DD 1348-1A, etc.).

-D and assign condi- tion code A Issuable without Qualification B Issuable with Quali- fication C Priority Use D Test/Modification E Limited Restoration F Reparable D C then prepare DD FORM 1574/1574-1 DD FORM 1574/1574-1 DD FORM 1574/1574-1 DD FORM 1576/1576-1 DD FORM 1577-2/1577-3 DD FORM 1577-2/1577-3 DD FORM 1577-2/1577-3 B and the item is New, used, repaired or reconditioned materiel which is serviceable and issuable to all customers without limita- tion or restrictions.
+A В С D Rule If the item is And the item is Then prepare And assign Condition Cod 1 Serviceable New, used, repaired or reconditioned materiel which is serviceable and issuable to all customers without limitation or restrictions.
 Includes materiel with more than 6 months shelf life remaining.
-New, used, repaired or reconditioned materiel which is serviceable and issuable for its intended purpose but which is restricted from issue to specific units, activities or geographical areas by reason of its limited usefulness or short service-life expectancy.
+DD FORM 1574/ 1574-1 A Issuable without Qualifica tion 2 Serviceable New, used, repaired or reconditioned materiel which is serviceable and issuable for its intended purpose but which is restricted from issue to specific units, activities or geographical areas by reason of its limited usefulness or short service-life expectancy.
 Includes materiel with 3 through 6 months shelf life remaining.
-New, used, repaired or reconditioned materiel which is serviceable and issuable to selected customers, but which must be issued before Condition A and B materiel to avoid loss as usable assets.
+DD FORM 1574 / 1574-1 B Issuable with Qualificatio 3 Serviceable New, used, repaired or reconditioned materiel which is serviceable and issuable to selected customers, but which must be issued before Condition A and B materiel to avoid loss as usable assets.
 Includes materiel with less than 3 months shelf life remaining.
-Serviceable materiel which requires test, alteration, modification, conversion or disassembly.
-This does not include items which must be inspected or tested immediately prior to issue, or Type II shelf life material with expired time.
-Materiel which involves only limited expense or effort to restore to serviceable condition and which is accom- plished in the storage activity where the stock is located.
-Economically reparable material which requires repair, overhaul or reconditioning.
+DD FORM 1574 / 1574-1 C Priority Use 4 Serviceable Serviceable materiel which requires test, alteration, modification, conversion or disassembly.
+This does not include items which must be inspected or tested immedi- ately prior to issue, or Type II shelf life material with expired time.
+DD FORM 1576 / 1576-1 D Test/Modification 5 Serviceable Removed prior to failure and has limited remaining useful life (e.g., the maintenance activity, based on sensor and/or other health monitoring data, has elected to remove the component prior to failure).
+DD Form 3051 / 3051-1 U Serviceable (Limited Remaining Life Before Failure) 6 Unserviceable Materiel which involves only limited expense or effort to restore to serviceable condition and which is accomplished in the storage activity where the stock is located.
+DD FORM 1577-2 / 1577-3 E Limited Restoration 7 Unserviceable Economically reparable material which requires repair, overhaul or reconditioning.
 Includes reparable items which are radioactively contaminated.
-Materiel requiring additional parts or components to com- A If the Item is Serviceable Serviceable Serviceable Serviceable Unserviceable Unserviceable Unserviceable RULE 1 5 3 4 5 9 7

-Condemned

-DD FORM 1577/1577-1

-Materiel which has been determined to be unserviceable and is uneconomical to repair, or condemnation has been directed by a TCTO.
+DD FORM 1577-2 / 1577-3 F Reparable 8 Unserviceable Materiel requiring additional parts or components to complete the end item prior to use.
+DD FORM 1577-2 /1577-3 G Incomplete 9 Unserviceable Materiel which has been determined to be unserviceable and is uneconomical to repair, or condemnation has been directed by a TCTO.
 Includes Type I shelf life material with expired time.

-plete the end item prior to use.

-Unserviceable

-Materiel in stock which has been suspended from issue pending condition classification analysis, where the true condition is not known.
+DD FORM 1577 / 1577-1 H Condemned 10 Suspended in Supply Stock Materiel in stock which has been suspended from issue pending condition classification analysis, where the true condition is not known.
 Includes Type II shelf life material with expired time.

-Suspended in Supply Stock

-In stock

-s

-DD FORM 1575/1575-1

-Incomplete

-Tags/Labels

-Condition

-to Use

-How 1
+DD FORM 1575 / 1575-1 J In stock 11 Suspended Materiel returned from customers or users and awaiting condition classification.
+AFMC activities may use this code for disassembled Deficiency Report (DR) exhibits IAW TO 00-35D-54.
+DD FORM 1575 / 1575-1 K Returned 12 Suspended Materiel held pending litigation or negotiation with contractors, vendors or carriers.
+DD FORM 1575 / 1575-1 L Litigation 13 Suspended Materiel identified in inventory control record but which has been turned over to a maintenance facility or contractor for repair.
+DD FORM 1575 / 1575-1 M In Work

 Table 3-1.

-- Continued

-Tags/Labels

-Condition

-How to Use
+How to Use (Condition Tags/Labels ------------ -------- ------- ----------- -------------

-Table 3-1.